ExtendRealityLtd/VRTK/README.md

 VRTK aims to make building spatial computing solutions in the [Unity] software fast and easy for beginners as well as experienced developers.

 This repository contains an example Unity project showcasing how to use the [VRTK.Prefabs] package to create spatial experiences.
+If you only wish to use the VRTK.Prefabs within your own Unity project then follow the [VRTK.Prefabs Getting Started] guide.

+> You do not need to download anything else to get this Unity project running, simply open the downloaded Unity project in the Unity software as outlined by the Getting Started guide below.

 ## Getting Started